MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-permissions-modern-experience.md

 SharePoint groups and security groups do not have associated group email addresses, nor do they include group calendars, notebooks, Planner, or a default SharePoint site as is the case with Office 365 Groups.

-### When and Why to add users to a type of Group or directly to a Site
+### When and why to add users to a type of group or directly to a Site

 A given user may be provided access to a SharePoint site by granting specific access to a given user account, or by adding the given user account to an Office 365 Group, a security group, or a SharePoint group.
 It is considered best practice to add users to one of the three available group types when a user requires access to a SharePoint site to increase general performance and data responsiveness.